The Truth About Computer Audio

 By setting the iTunes Import Settings to Apple Lossless, any CDs you rip will result in files identical to the audio on the CD.
 There is no fear of losing quality in the files themselves.
 You can even turn on the error correction if your CDs are not pristine.
 Unless you have a lot of CDs or limited hard drive space, this is the safest legacy format which can be freely and easily converted to any other format in the future.

-If you prefer to get a bit more adventurous, there are many other jukebox programs such as JRiver, Fiibar2000 or Rune.
+If you prefer to get a bit more adventurous, there are many other jukebox programs such as JRiver, Foobar2000 or Roon.
 The preferred format for your files if you plan to use anything other than iTunes is FLAC which is again identical to the CD audio.
-It will also be future-proof, but iTunes doesn't play FLAC out of the box and it's likely that most people will find their way to iTunes at some point due to the overwhelming popularity of the iPod/iPhone.
+It will also be future-proof, but iTunes doesn't play FLAC out of the box and it's likely that most people will find their way to iTunes at some point due to the overwhelming popularity of the iPhone.
 If you're intent at going against the grain, use EAC (Exact Audio Copy).

-Now, if you do not want to have your computer connected directly to your stereo, you will have to employ some sort of network connection, either wireless or wired via ethernet.
-The general idea of a network is to get the audio data from one room to the next and then have it converted to analog at the stereo.
-We don't see much point to an Ethernet connection because in that case you could just as easily use a point-to-point analog or digital connection and forgo the network layer altogether.
+If you do not want to have your computer connected directly to your stereo, you will have to employ some sort of network connection, either wireless or wired via ethernet.
+The general idea of a network is to get the audio data from one distant room to the audio room and then have it converted to analog for playback.

 The Sonos Connect offers basically the same system as the AirPort Express but at a higher price.
 You will also have to migrate to using their App which isn’t quite as intuitive as iTunes.

-Really far up the price ladder are proprietary systems from Naim, Linn and Meridian which have receiving devices with or without internal storage.
-We find these are universally overpriced, in most cases costing 10-20 times as much for the same functionality as the cheaper options while providing no tangible benefits in terms of features, ease of use or even, in most cases, sound quality.
+Really far up the price ladder are proprietary systems from other major hi-fi companies which have receiving devices with or without internal storage.
+We find these are universally overpriced, in most cases costing 10-20 times as much for no more functionality than the cheaper options mentioned above while providing some drawbacks in interoperability and usability.
+Even in most cases there is zero benefit in sound quality.
 For those who have no time or computer knowledge, and a very large budget, it may be worth paying for this kind of solution, but for the rest of us, there are far more compelling solutions.
+Remember too, that a Mac laptop around $1500 does everything the most expensive streamer in the world can do, plus it can be updated and used for other things.

 There are also many other free or inexpensive home brew options as well - Linux media servers, Raspberry Pi, Xbox, etc. etc. These are all in the computer hacker realm.
 We'll assume that most of you are looking for something easier and more supported.